igreat/fast-style-transfer/README.md

 I've also provided an interface for you to train your own model from scratch.
 Note that this is very computationally heavy, and unless you have a good GPU and good RAM (12+ GB), be ready for your computer to be taken hostage by the training process.

 You'll have to download a large image dataset on your computer to train on.
-The orignal paper used a subset of the 2014 [MS-COCO test dataset](https://cocodataset.org/#download) (80k images) and trained for two epochs.
-Because all I have is an M1 macbook air, I only trained my models for only one epoch, but the results *mostly* converged.
+The original paper used the 2014 [MS-COCO test dataset](https://cocodataset.org/#download) (80k images) and trained on it for two epochs.
+Because all I have is an M1 macbook air, I only trained my models for one epoch, but the results *mostly* converged.

 Here is the most simple command to train a model:
 ```